kingatos/kingatos/README.md

 ### Hi world! 👋

 My names is Kinga.
 Im a beginner frontend developer.👩🏽‍💻 </br>  I am a person who wants to constantly develop. </br> I want to associate my future with programming.
+If you are interested in myself - contact me!

 ## 🌱 I’m currently learning ...
 My skillset includes🛠️